Hyundai Creta: First generation (GS/GC; 2014)

 Intended to be a global model for emerging markets, the vehicle debuted at the 2014 Beijing Motor Show in April 2014 in a near-production concept guise called the ix25 Concept.
 The production version went on sale in China in October 2014.
 The model was later also rolled out for production in India, where it went on sale in July 2015 as the Creta.
 The Creta is based on the Hyundai's new design concept called the Fluidic Sculpture 2.0.

 Markets

+Argentina

+The Creta was launched in Argentina in June 2026, it was originally imported from India (2016-20), and then from Brazil (2020-24), it is available on GL, Style, Safety, and Safety+ trim levels.

+The only engine option is the 1.6-litre Gamma petrol engine which produces 130 PS and 16.5 kgm of torque.
+The engine is paired with 6-speed automatic transmission and a 6-speed manual transmission.

 Brazil

 The Creta was launched in Brazil in December 2016 with deliveries started in January 2017.
 The Brazilian Creta is produced in Piracicaba plant alongside the HB20, with the codename GSb.

 Engine options offered are the 1.6-litre Gamma petrol engine which produces 130 PS and 16.5 kgm of torque, and the new 2.0-litre Nu petrol engine capable of 166 PS and 20.5 kgm, both with double variable valve timing, start-stop engine system, and ethanol-compatible.
 Both engines are paired with 6-speed automatic transmission, with the 1.6-litre also offered with 6-speed manual transmission.